 Grady Ormsby, Vice President

-Grady has served two years as President of Down East Folk Arts Society (DEFAS).
+Grady served two years as President of Down East Folk Arts Society (DEFAS).
 As president, Grady focused on two principles: 1) the artist always comes first, and 2) we should do whatever we can to promote local live music.
-Grady has been a member of the Board of Directors of DEFAS since 2006 and became Booking Manager in 2008.
-He has booked talent from 23 states and two foreign countries, and serves as emcee at the DEFAS Friday night shows.
+Grady was a member of the Board of Directors of DEFAS from 2006 until 2018 and became Booking Manager in 2008.
+He booked talent from 23 states and two foreign countries, and served as emcee at the DEFAS Friday night shows.
 Grady helped DEFAS become a Fair Trade venue in 2013 and helped organize the first Down East Folk Festival in March 2016.
 He has attended every SERFA Conference since 2010 and helped establish the SERFA Kindness Scholarship in 2012.